Louise-X10/delta-debugging/README.md

 docker run -it n132/arvo:2692-vul bash
 ```

 Valid inputs can be found at the seed corpus directory `boringssl/fuzz/server_corpus`.
 The target program is the `server` fuzzer.
 For example, see `example_ddmod3.sh` for the list of commands I ran to launch delta-debugger.
-Unfortunately, it doesn't seem to make any improvements on the crashing input.
-Hence the resulting maximized crashing input is the same as the original crashing input.
+The resulting maximized crashing input is closer to the original crashing input, improving from 410 edit distance to 396 edit distance.

 ### Example 3.2